musubi3/DSC80-Final-Project/README.md

 - [Fairness Analysis](#fairness-analysis)

 # Introduction
+This data science project, conducted at UCSD, explores the relationship between calories and average recipe ratings.
+According to the <a href="https://www.fda.gov/food/nutrition-facts-label/how-understand-and-use-nutrition-facts-label#Calories" target="_blank" rel="noopener noreferrer">Food and Drug Administration (FDA)</a>, calories are a measure of how much energy you get from one serving of food.
+Consuming more calories than you use on a daily basis is linked to overweight and obesity.
 The dataset used for this project contains recipes and ratings from <a href="https://food.com/" target="_blank" rel="noopener noreferrer">food.com</a> posted since 2008.
 This dataset was originally scraped and used in the paper, <a href="https://cseweb.ucsd.edu/~jmcauley/pdfs/emnlp19c.pdf" target="_blank" rel="noopener noreferrer">Generating Personalized Recipes from Historical User Preferences</a>, by Majumder et al.

 The `recipe` dataset contains 83,782 unique recipes.
 The following information is given for each recipe: